 The programme aims to benefit students in the final years of secondary education, upper secondary education, technical and vocational education from learning English.
 Direct activities will be developed with more than 4 million students from state public schools in five states (Amapá, Pernambuco, Mato Grosso do Sul, São Paulo, and Paraná), in addition to actions of national outreach, with a total duration of three years (2020 – 2023).
 It is estimated that more than 21,000 Brazilian educators will be trained through the programme’s initiatives.

 A consortium of institutions with recognised experience in the fields of education and English is at the head of the programme in the country — Fundação Lemann, Nova Escola, Instituto Reúna, and British Council.
-The partnership takes place through the Prosperity Fund, a British government cooperation fund that aims to help alleviate poverty and promote sustainable economic development and gender equality in partner countries.
+The partnership takes place through the UK-Brazil Prosperity Programme that aims to help alleviate poverty and promote sustainable economic development and gender equality in partner countries.

 Skills for Prosperity’s outputs in Brazil aim to strengthen the teaching of the English language with a transversal look at social and gender inclusion.
 The programme includes concrete strategies, principles, and actions in an active effort to ensure that the activities carried out promote equity, are accessible to groups at a greater disadvantage, and do not reproduce inequalities and stereotypes in the country.